 The social and historical philosophy of children in the legal system will be investigated.
-Focus is placed on the special legal status of the juvenile protective services, the juvenile and family court movement and the child's relationship to the state.
+Focus is pleased on the special legal status of the juvenile protective services, the juvenile and family court movement, and the child's relationship to the state.
+The psychosocial context of juvenile justice will be studied, with an emphasis on development understanding of juvenile offenders.
+This course will also discuss the tension between recognizing juveniles are not fully developed emotionally, socially, and psychological and the need to protect the public from violent behavior by juveniles, as well as when juveniles cross the threshold into becoming responsible/culpable for their actions.
 In addition, certain non-criminal situations, the origination of delinquency and precedent setting cases will be highlighted.